 It’s not possible to visit the studio itself.
 That’s just basically an office building.
 But Miyazaki and Takahata commissioned a museum dedicated to the art and technology of the animated form in 2001 and it is one of the most delightful museums we’ve ever visited.

-If you want to visit the Ghibli museum you can’t just turn up.
+If you’re planning on visiting the Studio Ghibli museum you can’t just turn up.
 The museum is so popular that you have to pre-book your tickets and also arrive at a specified time.
 The process for getting tickets is a bit convoluted especially if you don’t live in Japan or have contacts there.
 So (deep breath)…

 If you are Japan you can buy tickets at Lawson konbini (convenience stores).
 The tickets go on sale from 10:00am (Japan time) on the 10th of each month for the following month.
 So really you have to be in Japan for several weeks to stand a chance of getting any for yourself and they WILL sell quickly.